HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/networking/get-hpovlogicalinterconnectgroup.md

 ### -exportFile &lt;String&gt;

-The full path and file name to export the contents retrieved from the call to `Get-HPOVLogicalInterconnectGroup`.
+The full path and file name to export the contents retrieved from the call to Get-HPOVLogicalInterconnectGroup.

 | Aliases | x, export |
 | :--- | :--- |